 The Colorado Trail is 100 feet from the front door of Hortense Cabin.
 This historic log cabin was built in the early 1920s and renovated in 2004.
 The cabin has three bedrooms, a fully equipped kitchen, and a Great Room.
 The massive soaking pool outside the door offers major mountain views.

 Perfect for large group gatherings, the 1,900-square-foot Chalk Cliffs Chalet sits on two acres of meadow along Chalk Creek.
 Two outdoor fire-rings up the wow factor.
 The private hot spring pool sits at the base of Chalk Cliffs with 135 degrees mineral waters continually flowing through the pool.

 Dunton Hot Springs

 “Must be seen to be believed” should be Dunton Hot Springs’ slogan.
 Nestled in a secluded San Juan Mountain valley, Dunton Hot Springs is a meticulously restored ghost town that truly resembles a movie set.
-It’s something Laura Ingalls Wilder would mistake for home.
+It’s something Laura Ingalls Wilder (affiliate link) would mistake for home.
 The town of Dunton sits on 200 acres, but Dunton owns a total of 1,600 acres within the valley.
 It’s situated between Dolores and Telluride.